GeneralUnRest/8ball-bot/README.md

 e.g.

-	the8ball: Will I find a better job?
+	you      | the8ball: Will I find a better job? the8ball | You: Yes.
-	Yes.